 MITT students are covered by the plan as of the first day indicated in the International Student Health Insurance email as long as they are in Canada.
 Post-secondary students will be registered in the guard.me @ Manitoba plan automatically 31 days after the program start date.

 After you have been registered in the plan, guard.me will send an email with detailed instructions, including a link and a temporary password, to access your online guard.me account "My Account", your guard.me policy number and a PDF of your guard.me Healthcare Access Card/claim form.
-You may print a PDF or your card/claim form to keep in your wallet or purse, and/or download it and keep a copy of it on your phone or computer.
+You may print the PDF of your Healthcare Access Card/claim form to keep in your wallet or purse, and/or download it and keep a copy of it on your phone or computer.

 Important note: Guard.me will email you using the email address we have on record here at MITT, so it is important that this information is correct.
 Log in to your Student Portal to view the information we have on record and update it if needed.
 This should be done at the start of your classes and any time you change your email address.

 Can I access my Healthcare Access Card early?

 To do this, please complete the Early Enrolment Request Form (PDF).